Small Treasures: The History and Legacy of Indian Nose Piercings

 Once you’ve decided which side to pierce, what type of ornament do you opt for?
-While some women prefer a more classic style that can be worn all day—like a natural diamond solitaire à la Rekha in Umrao Jaan, a simple ring, or a mookuthi, a more ornate stud in the shape of a jewelled lotus or a swan—others prefer more contemporary designs that can be changed as frequently as other jewellery.
+Indian nose piercings come in various designs.
+While some women prefer a more classic style that can be worn all day—like a natural diamond solitaire à la Rekha in Umrao Jaan, a simple ring, or a mookuthi, a more ornate stud in the shape of a jeweled lotus or a swan—others prefer more contemporary designs that can be changed as frequently as other jewelry.
 The third variety are more elaborate and are usually preserved for special occasions like weddings or religious ceremonies.
 These include the distinctively cashew-shaped Maharashtrian nath; the North Indian latkan or nathani, both large hoops that are decorated with gems like natural diamonds and supported with an embellished chain which links to the hair.
 In certain Himalayan states the septum piercing is adorned with a bulak, a triangular ornament that delicately hangs just above the Cupid’s bow.

 The bulak is perhaps the more traditional form of the septum piercing that’s currently de rigeur on many Instagram feeds.

-For a more relaxed, timeless take on the nose trinket, look to contemporary diamond jewellery brands who offer nose rings in a range of forms, each crafted out of natural diamonds and other precious materials.
-From classic studs to more playful, contemporary shapes or traditional, bridal finery, the nose pin takes on many forms.
+For a more relaxed, timeless take on the Indian nose piercing, look to contemporary diamond jewelry brands who offer nose pins in a range of forms, each crafted out of natural diamonds and other precious materials.
+From classic studs to more playful, contemporary shapes or traditional, bridal finery, the nose piercing takes on many forms.

 Read More: 7 Indian Jewelry Designers To Shop Today